-Review of Meniscus Root Tears
+Review of Meniscus Root Tears: Causes and Management

 The meniscus plays a role in the distribution of tibiofemoral forces, joint congruency, and shock absorption (6, 7).
 The medial and lateral menisci are suspended to the tibia via ligament-like structures known collectively as the meniscal roots (1).
 The meniscus roots will anchor the anterior and posterior horn of the medial and lateral menisci to the tibia (3).
 There are other ligamentous supports of the meniscus that go beyond the scope of this review including the menisotibial ligaments, popliteomeniscal fascicles, meniscofibular ligaments, and meniscofemoral ligaments (3).

 The main goal of the meniscus root is to prevent meniscus extrusion so that the meniscus can continue to decrease load to the articular cartilage (1).
 When an axial load acts upon the joint, it directs forces towards the outside of the joint and then there is a counter tensile stress (AKA hoop stress) by the meniscus to resist this force and distribute forces evenly across the joint surface (8).
 The loss of hoop stress of the meniscus can lead to the development of osteoarthritis (1).